HMS Dryad (1795): Capture of Proserpine (1796)

 The next year, on 19 August 1797, Dryad captured the French privateer Éclair. Éclair was armed with ten 4-pounder and four 8-pounder guns.
 She had a crew of 108 men and had sailed from L'Orient on 11 August, and had not taken anything.

 Then on 9 September Dryad sank the 12-gun French privateer Cornélie.
 The brig caught fire but because of the state of the seas, Dryad was only able to save some 17 men of her crew of 90 or so men.
-Cornelie was 16 days out of Nantz and had only captured one ship, a Dane.
+Cornelie was 16 days out of Nantes and had only captured one ship, a Dane.

 On 10 October Doris and Dryad captured the French privateer ship Brune after a chase of 40 leagues.
 She was armed with 16 guns and had a crew of 180 men.
 Brune was out of Bordeaux and had taken two British ships: on 17 September the brig Industry, which had been sailing from Newfoundland to Lisbon, and on 9 October the brig Commerce, which had been sailing in ballast from Greenock to Oporto.

 Lastly, on 4 February 1798 Dryad captured the 16-gun privateer Mars 20 leagues off Cape Clear.
 Mars was pierced for 20 guns but carried twelve 12-pounders, two 18-pounders, and two 12-pounder carronades.
 She also had a crew of 222 men.
 She was 49 days out of Nantes but had not captured anything.

-The Irish Station and Captain Mansfield (1799 - 1801)
+Irish Station and Captain Mansfield (1799–1801)

 In December 1798 Captain Charles John Moore Mansfield was appointed in command.
 According to the memoirs of one of his midshipmen, Mansfield's wife and two unruly children were living onboard Dryad at Portsmouth, his wife dressing in her own version of a naval officer's uniform.
 She was apparently well liked, despite her eccentric dress, since she did not interfere with the ship's business.

 On 7 July 1799, Dryad was in company with the 44-gun frigate Révolutionnaire and Diamond when Revolutionaire captured the French privateer Determiné.
 The same three British ships also captured the French brig Hyppolite.

 Dryad sailed for Cork, escorting a convoy.
 Several of the vessels picked up convicts and political prisoners at Cork for transport to Australia.
 Dryad escorted Friendship and Minerva well into the Atlantic, but then left them on 14 September.
 On 19 September 1799, she and Revolutionnaire captured the Cères, a French letter of marque en route from Bordeaux to the Caribbean.
 Also, at some point Dryad recaptured the British ship Albion.
 Albion had been sailing from Jamaica with a cargo of rum and sugar when the French privateer Brieve captured her.